CodeNow/dock-init/README.md

 restarted the dock will register itself with [mavis](https://github.com/codenow/mavis) and will be able to handle build and run tasks.

+### cert.sh
+The `cert.sh` script is responsible for generating a new TLS host certificate for docker.
+It expects the AMI is preloaded with the following files:

+* `/etc/ssl/docker/ca.pem`
+* `/etc/ssl/docker/ca-key.pem`

+The script generates the needed certificate-key pair for the docker host (also located at `/etc/ssl/docker`) and removes `/etc/ssl/docker/ca-key.pem` from the host.

 ### docker-listener.conf
 This is a modified version of the Ubuntu upstart configuration for the